SpectoLabs/hoverfly/readme.md

 ## Configuration

-Specifying which site to record/playback with regular expression:
+Specifying which site to record/playback with regular expression (by default it records everything):
-./GenProxy --destination="^.*:80$"
+./GenProxy --destination="."

 By default proxy is always in playback mode.
 To switch to record mode, add "--record" flag during startup:
 ./GenProxy --record

+Or you can use API call to change proxy state while running.

 Do a curl request with proxy details: